stoqs/stoqs/docker/README.md

 We build the STOQS image on top of `mbari/stoqs-base`:

-In this case, `cd` to the root directory of the stoqs repository clone as its contents are to be `COPY`'ed to the image:
+Also in this case, make sure to `cd` to the root directory of the stoqs repository clone.

 ```
-$ cd ..    # i.e.,
 $ docker build -f docker/Dockerfile-stoqs \
          --build-arg STOQSADM_PASS=${STOQSADM_PASS} \
          -t "mbari/stoqs:0.0.1" .